visionify/visionai-docs/docs/index.md

 ![](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/camera-add.jpg)

 A new pop-up window will appear to add cameras.
 You can enter the camera name, description, and RTSP URI for the camera.
 The RTSP URI can be obtained from the Camera or NVR documentation.
 You can ignore the other fields as they are optional.
-Click on “Add” button.
+Click on “Submit” button.

 ![VisionAI Web Application](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/add-cam.jpg)